lidofinance/docs/docs/multisigs/committees.md

 **Address:** zksync:[`0x65B05f4fCa066316383b0FE196C76C873a4dFD02`](https://app.safe.global/home?safe=zksync:0x65B05f4fCa066316383b0FE196C76C873a4dFD02)

-**Purpose of the multisig:** the multisig is set up to receive assets from Liquidity Observation Lab Committee multisig on Ethereum and distributes it between other approved recipients.
+**Purpose of the multisig:** The multisig is set up to receive assets from Liquidity Observation Lab Committee multisig on Ethereum and distributes it between other approved recipients.

 **Quorum:** 2/4